 Over the past 25 years, Eric has primarily worked for the U.S. Fish and Wildlife Service in several positions with a focus on habitat protection, research, and migratory bird population ecology.
 He currently serves as the Migratory Bird Chief for the Alaska Region.

-Eric and his wife Fran live near Eagle Creek, Alaska, where their teen-age daughter Madeleine enjoys humiliating them on mountain hikes, cross-country ski trails, and shooting trap, skeet, and sporting clays.
+Eric and his wife Fran live near Eagle River, Alaska, where their teen-age daughter Madeleine enjoys humiliating them on mountain hikes, cross-country ski trails, and shooting trap, skeet, and sporting clays.